septentrio-gnss/mowi/README.md

 # What is mowi?

-**The mowi is an Open Source hardware project that combines a compact Septentrio's GNSS receiver *mosaic* with a wireless *ESP32 Wrover* module.** This extension enables mosaic to access wireless internet, receive remote commands, or use real-time corrections.
+**Mowi is an Open Source hardware project that combines a compact Septentrio's GNSS receiver *mosaic* with a wireless *ESP32 Wrover* module.** This extension enables mosaic to access wireless internet, receive remote commands, or use real-time corrections.
 The communication between the mosaic and the ESP is provided throughout a standard 802.3 Ethernet link.
 In-build USB HUB allows a user to connect to mowi with a single USB cable while accessing both the mosaic's and ESP's communication interface.

 <p align="center">
  <img src="readmeSource/mowi_3Drender_angle_3.png" width="60%">